Thrombocytopenia in the Newborn

-Thrombocytopenia is a condition in which there are too few platelets in the blood.
-Platelets are the cells that are needed for clotting.
+Thrombocytopenia [thrombo-boh-sy-toh-PEE-nee-uh] means that a newborn baby has too few platelets in his or her blood.
+Platelets are blood cells that help the blood clot.
 They are made in the bone marrow.

-What are the symptoms of thrombocytopenia?
+What are the symptoms of thrombocytopenia in the newborn?

 How is thrombocytopenia diagnosed?

 Your baby's healthcare provider will check your baby’s health history.
 He or she will do a physical exam.
 Blood tests can show lower platelet counts.

 How is thrombocytopenia in the newborn treated?

 Treatment usually depends on the cause of the thrombocytopenia.
 Most cases of thrombocytopenia are not serious enough to need treatment.
 But your child may need a platelet blood transfusion.

 What are the complications of thrombocytopenia in the newborn?

 Babies that don’t have enough platelets may have bleeding into the tissues.
 Bruising of the skin is common.
 With bleeding, the red blood cells break down.
 This makes bilirubin.
 Bilirubin can build up in the blood and cause a yellowing of the skin and eyes (jaundice).

 Too much bleeding can be dangerous and can affect the brain and other body systems.